jakutkoski/shapelet/README.md

 - Top side = jxz.
 Left side = rca.
 Right side = uel.
 Bottom side = oin.
 - Letters j and z would grant bonus points every time they are used.
 - Letters r and n would be limited to 3 uses.
-- There would be no 2-letter sequence that would grant a bonus.
-- Avoiding the 2-letter sequence of r-to-e would grant a bonus.
 - The valid large word in mind by the puzzle-maker is journalize.
 - The hint for the large word is "documenting events".
 - After earning the first hint, a second hint can be earned that reveals the first letter of journalize.